Dental Implants Plano

 The 4-Step Dental Implant Process

 There is no need to seek a referral for dental implant placement since our doctors are well-equipped to provide the start-to-finish process in our Plano office.
-Each case is unique, but the same four steps must be followed if successful results are to be achieved:
+How exactly does the dental implant process work?
+Each case is unique, so you can expect us to discuss the details of your treatment plan during your consultation.
+However, generally speaking, the same four steps must be followed for each patient in order to achieve a good result: initial consultation, dental implant surgery, osseointegration, and restoration.

-• Initial Consultation – You will meet with Dr. Jayswal or Dr. Patel to go over your candidacy for treatment.
+You will meet with Dr. Jayswal or Dr. Patel to go over your candidacy for treatment.
 If you are in good oral and overall health, and you have enough jawbone density to support your new teeth, you will be cleared right away for oral surgery.
+However, if you have certain conditions, such as gum disease or a weak jawbone, you may need some preliminary procedures before you move on to the next step of your dental implant journey.

 Benefits of Dental Implants